 Increase your professional visibility and publish in the world's largest collection of optics and photonics research.
-Your peers download over 4 million papers and presentations from the SPIE Digital Library each year.
+Your peers access approximately 18 million papers, presentations, and posters from the SPIE Digital Library each year.

-- Only manuscripts, presentations, and posters presented at the conference and received according to publication guidelines and due dates will be published in the Proceedings of SPIE on the SPIE Digital Library
+- Only manuscripts, presentations, and posters presented at the conference and received according to publication guidelines and due dates will be published in the Proceedings of SPIE in the SPIE Digital Library

-- Manuscripts, presentations, and posters will be officially published within 2-4 weeks after the event in the SPIE Digital Library
+- Manuscripts, presentations, and posters will be officially published after the event in the SPIE Digital Library

 - Conference chairs/editors may require revision before approving publication and reserve the right to reject for publication any manuscript or presentation that does not meet acceptable standards for a scientific publication